Skip links

 Codependency with Addiction Toronto, Ontario

 Codependency is excessive emotional and psychological reliance on someone or something.
 With drug and alcohol abuse, an addict has a codependent relationship with the drugs and or alcohol.
 When you as a loved one help the addicted individual manage their lives with their addiction, though it may seem like help is being provided, enabling them to continue the abuse can also be present, as they see they can manage life while still aiding their habits.
 For a loved one, it can feel tough to not enable your loved one as it is hard to identify other ways you can help.
 Either way, it is difficult to manage a relationship with your loved one who is addicted to drugs and or alcohol.
 This is one of many areas which can make you feel as if you are “giving up” on your loved one when in fact you are not, but it still does not negate the fact that you may feel that you have not been there.
-As a loved one, attending these support meetings intended for the loved ones of addicts, provides you with a circle of individuals walking a similar path, and can help.
+As a loved one, attending these support meetings intended for the loved ones of addicts provides you with a circle of individuals walking a similar path, and can help.

 My Loved One is Addicted to Drugs and Alcohol Toronto, Ontario

 As a loved one of someone who is struggling with addiction, you are allowed to feel all the feelings that you feel.
-There is no judgement, it is normal to feel the way that you do.
+There is no judgment, it is normal to feel the way that you do.
 You may feel guilty, scared, mad, sad, overwhelmed, or whatever it is you may feel, but whatever it is know that you are not the reason your loved one has developed an addiction.
 Your loved one is struggling with drug abuse, and you are struggling with your loved one’s drug abuse, the best way you can cope with this is by keeping in mind some of these strategies to help you cope with your reality.

 Understand That This is Your Reality